Protons accumulate at the graphene-water interface: Results and Discussion

 \section{Results and Discussion}

 To study protonic defects at the graphene-water interface, we developed an MLP using the MACE architecture \cite{mace_canonical}.
 The MLP demonstrates excellent capability in reproducing the potential energy surface of the underlying DFT at the revPBE-D3\cite{revpbed3_1, revpbed3_2} level of theory, known to perform well for water~\cite{angelos_dft_water_2016, tobias_vdw_2016, ondrej_revpbe_2017} and graphene-water\cite{Brandenburg2019} interactions, while also effectively capturing protonic defects \cite{marsalek_mlp_pt}.
+We have verified the validity of our results with respect to the functional and dispersion correction and confirmed that the observed trends remain unchanged (see \tochange{Section S2}).
 Our model effectively captures the properties of both types of protonic defects in the water near free-standing graphene surfaces, under conditions ranging from ultra-confined environments to bulk-like settings (see \tochange{Methods} and \tochange{Section S2} for development and validation details).
 We used the MLP to perform multi-nanosecond MD simulations, evaluating properties of five systems involving average slit widths of about 6.5, 9.2, 12.2, 14.7, 19.7\;\AA.
 These simulations included one layer (1L), two layers (2L), three layers (3L), four layers (4L), and five layers (5L) of water, each containing either a hydronium or a hydroxide ion (see \tochange{Section S1}).